Froiden/build-my-mac/README.md

 # build-my-mac
-🗣  How to build the PC in just 30 minutes
+###  🗣   How to build the PC in just 30 minutes

-💪  Follow Below steps
+## 💪   Follow Below steps
+1. Install Xcode and Homebrew
 ```
 xcode-select --install
 ```